steveseguin/social_stream/README.md

 ### Changing CSS without OBS

-You can also pass custom CSS to the dock and index page via URL parameters using either &css or &b64css.
+You can also pass custom CSS to the dock and featured page via URL parameters using either &css or &b64css.

 `&css=https://youdomain.com/style.css` or `&b64css=YOUR_CSS_CODE_HERE`